IntExCZ/Toshiba-HVAC/README.md

 `Rule3 1`
 (It is the serial configuration, keep-alive timer, HVAC response extraction and WiFi reconnection handshake.)

-Nothing else needs to be set.
+Nothing else to be set.